 Secure the motor with the screws.
-Press the motor to the right side so that the bearing rack is as close as possible to the bearing.
+Press the motor to the right side so that the bearing rack is as close to the bearing as possible.
 Tighten the screws crosswise in the following order: 1-4, 2-3.

-Attach the front printed extruder cover to the extruder.
+Attach the new extruder lower printed cover to the extruder.

 Extruder PCB Assembly

 Place the extruder PCB in its place and secure it with the two screws.

 Plug all the cables in.
 Remember to arrange the cables so that they don’t get damaged, e.g. by wrapping against each other.

 Plugging the Extruder Cable

 Plug the extruder cable in, and then attach the extruder upper cover to the lower cover.